adaptris/interlok-docs-legacy/pages/ui/ui-log-monitor.md

 ## Log Monitor ##

+###  User Preferences ###

+In the 'User Preferences', there is a Log Monitor Page Preference that allows you to reverse the order that the log lines are shown.

+Note: You have to refresh the log monitor page for this change to occur

 ### Add Log Monitor ###

 To add a new log monitor click on the '+' tab on the top left corner of the page